Aitutaki Travel Guide

 Aitutaki © Philby

 A 45-minute flight from Rarotonga, Aitutaki is the ultimate getaway destination for those who want to leave the world behind.
-With views that look like an artist's depiction of an ideal beach, filled with swaying palm trees, clear turquoise water and sparkling white sand, it's no wonder that Aitutaki is quickly becoming the most popular holiday destination in the Cook Islands.
+With views of swaying palm trees, clear turquoise water and sparkling white sand, it's no wonder that Aitutaki is quickly becoming the most popular holiday destination in the Cook Islands.

 Tiny Aitutaki is home to only 2,100 or so inhabitants, most of whom live in the capital village of Arutanga.
-The infrastructure on the island is basic, including all the necessary amenities without crossing the line into crass commercialism.
+The infrastructure on the island is basic, including all the necessary amenities, and doesn't cross the line into crass commercialism.
 Man-made attractions in Aitutaki include a golf course, spa, and the bars and restaurants attached to the various resorts on the island.
 The popular Island Nights are a great way to experience Cook Islands culture, with traditional music, food and dancing.

-However, the most popular attractions in Aitutaki are of course its natural ones.
+However, the most popular attractions in Aitutaki are, of course, its natural ones.
 Scuba diving, fishing, windsurfing and swimming, as well as excursions to various lagoons and small islands in the reef, are the main reasons to visit this tropical haven.
 Aitutaki is small, and a popular way to see it is to rent a scooter.
-In no time you'll find yourself zipping along the picturesque roads to picnic at secluded lagoons and tranquil beaches.
+You'll find yourself zipping along the picturesque roads in no time, travelling to picnics at secluded lagoons and tranquil beaches.

 Become our Aitutaki Travel Expert